mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 * Slack
 * Magnet?
 * BBEdit
+* Infuse

+Install other software:
-Install Firefox from the Firefox download page.
+* Install Firefox from the [Firefox download page](https://www.mozilla.org/en-US/firefox/new/).
+* Install [LinearMouse](https://linearmouse.app/) (also copy in my iCloud `Documents/sw/`)

 ### Mouse

-To disable the idiotic accelerated mouse wheel scrolling (which doesn't work at all in UTM and sucks in Parallels too), download and run the [LinearMouse](https://linearmouse.app/) app; then go to "Scrolling" and set:
+To disable the idiotic accelerated mouse wheel scrolling (which doesn't work at all in UTM and sucks in Parallels too), download and run the LinearMouse app; then go to "Scrolling" and set:

 * "Scrolling mode" to "By Lines"
 * "Distance" to 3